4GeeksAcademy/bootstrap-exercises-tutorial/exercises/00-Welcome/README.md

 # Welcome to Bootstrap Exercises!!

-We are very excited to have you here !! 🎉 😂
+My name is Alejandro Sanchez @alesanchezr.
+I'm really excited to have you here !! 🎉 😂 Learning to code is hard, you need coaching!
+DM me on twitter if you have any question.

 During this course you will be learning the following concepts: